daiyyr/roadkill/src/Roadkill.Core/Localization/readme.txt

 There are two sets of localization files in Roadkill: installation strings and site-wide strings.
 These are managed in POEditor.com, and then exported and copied into the solution when any updates occur.

-If you want to contribute to the translations, please contact us via the Google Groups forum, and you can be added as a contributor on POEditor.com

 The default language is British English, which InstallStrings.resx and SiteStrings.resx are in.
 All languages that are missing translations keys default to this.